Explosion hits a building in Paris, injuring 16. Police are trying to determine the cause

 Florence Berthout, mayor of the arrondissement, said, “The explosion was extremely violent,” describing pieces of glass still falling from buildings.

-The police official described several injuries, some of them critical, but did not provide an exact figure as emergency workers continued their search.
+Nunez described several injuries, some of them critical, but did not provide an exact figure, nor did he specify whether any were in life-threatening condition.

+The Paris prosecutor says a probe has been opened into aggravated involuntary injury, and investigators are examining whether the explosion stemmed from a suspected violation of safety rules.

+Officials from the 5th arrondissement attributed the blast and blaze to a gas leak.

 The smell of smoke lingered in the air while the gray plume visibly lessened as firefighters battled the blaze.
 The neighborhood was cordoned off and scores of emergency workers, police and soldiers filled the area.